TheParadox543/Project_DriveReader/README.md

 # drivereader

-Package reads files in drive and categorizes the data for academic purposes.
+Reads files in google drive and categorizes the data according to naming conventions for academic purposes.

 <!-- ## Installation